radrbiz/radr-rest/README.md

 In general, the HTTP status code is indicative of where the problem occurred:

-* Codes in the 200-299 range indicate success. (*Note:* This behavior is new in [Ripple-REST v1.3.0](https://github.com/ripple/ripple-rest/releases/tag/1.3.0).
+* Codes in the 200-299 range indicate success. (*Note:* This behavior is new in [Radr-REST v1.3.0](https://github.com/radr/radr-rest/releases/tag/1.3.0).
 Previous versions sometimes return 200 OK for some types of errors.)
     * Unless otherwise specified, methods are expected to return `200 OK` on success.
 * Codes in the 400-499 range indicate that the request was invalid or incorrect somehow.
 For example:
     * `400 Bad Request` occurs if the JSON body is malformed.
 This includes syntax errors as well as when invalid or mutually-exclusive options are selected.
     * `404 Not Found` occurs if the path specified does not exist, or does not support that method (for example, trying to POST to a URL that only serves GET requests)
 * Codes in the 500-599 range indicate that the server experienced a problem.
 This could be due to a network outage or a bug in the software somewhere.
 For example:
     * `500 Internal Server Error` occurs when the server does not catch an error.
 This is always a bug.
-If you can reproduce the error, file it at [our bug tracker](https://ripplelabs.atlassian.net/browse/RA/).
+If you can reproduce the error, file it at [our bug tracker](https://radrlabs.atlassian.net/browse/RA/).
-    * `502 Bad Gateway` occurs if Ripple-REST could not contact its `rippled` server at all.
+    * `502 Bad Gateway` occurs if Radr-REST could not contact its `radrd` server at all.
-    * `504 Gateway Timeout` occurs if the `rippled` server took too long to respond to the Ripple-REST server.
+    * `504 Gateway Timeout` occurs if the `radrd` server took too long to respond to the Radr-REST server.

 When possible, the server provides a JSON response body with more information about the error.
 These responses contain the following fields: